-6. Contributions - monetary
+6. Contributions - monetary Year to Date -

 The favourable variance mainly a result of unbudgeted capital contributions to the Traralgon Tennis LED Lighting upgrade \$0.227 million and earlier than expected receipt of the Federation University contribution towards the Latrobe City Sports Field Pavilion project \$0.200 million.